 Getting into Google felt like a practical joke.
 I never imagined I would have the chance to work here.
 Every year for the past four years I would apply and get rejected.
 This one time it seemed to work out.
 I think that the secret sauce is knowing the right people, having a great story of personal development, and identifying how you’d fit in at the company.
 Everything else is up to chance and preparation.

 What is your current position at Google?
 What are your tasks and objectives for the next months?

 I am a business intern working in the new business sales department.
 The main job of this division is to acquire new customers and grow them into successful businesses—a certain consultative sales focus.
-In my case I do not really sell to clients and mostly work on strategic aspects of identifying high potential areas and streamlining lead generation.
-I prefer not to get into the finer details of my tasks (I am not sure if I can).
+In my case, I don’t really sell to clients and mostly work on strategic aspects of identifying high potential areas and streamlining lead generation.
+I prefer not to get into the finer details of my tasks (I’m not sure if I can).

 *) A note on making choices.

-I met quite a few people that say they have aspirations but often times they are more like wishes.
-I know a lot of people who say “I want to be an investment banker/ consultant/ entrepreneur etc. The reality is that about 10-20% of these people really know about this field or have taken proactive steps in this particular direction.
-Your development or actions have to have a clear progression – in my mind this is a good and clear story.
+I met quite a few people that say they have aspirations, but often times they are more like wishes.
+I know a lot of people who say they want to be an investment banker, or a consultant, or an entrepreneur.
+The reality is that about 10-20% of these people really know about the field or have taken proactive steps in this particular direction.
+Your development has to have a clear progression.
+In my mind, this is a good and clear story.
 Work hard to craft this story.
-There always people interested to listen.
+There are always people who’ll listen.

 If you have ambition, anything is possible.
 The secret is to work hard, show dedication, and fight to overcome every challenge.
 Sai Agni is the proof that every dream or ambition can become tangible—even working for a multinational corporation.
 The secret is to follow your dreams and never give up!